Statement

 I create work that lives in the quiet tension between beauty and damage, tenderness and endurance.
 My drawings explore what it means to exist after trauma—not only the rupture, but the long stillness of living with it and the slow, deliberate act of repair.

-Working primarily in colored pencil on wood, I build richly layered images that appear painterly while retaining the intimacy of the hand-made mark.
-Florals, skulls, animals, and symbolic objects recur throughout my work, acting as visual language for cycles of life, death, memory, and renewal.
-These elements are carefully chosen and researched, drawing from personal experience, dream imagery, and cultural symbolism.
+Working in colored pencil on wood and paper, I take familiar, decorative imagery — flowers, skulls, figures, birds — and build it, layer by layer, into something that resists being merely seen.
+The hand-made mark is elevated until it reads as painting.
+Animals and other symbolic objects recur alongside these, acting as visual language for cycles of life, death, memory, and renewal — carefully chosen and researched, drawn from personal experience, dream imagery, and cultural symbolism.

 In recent work, I have expanded beyond my own narrative by incorporating the stories of others, translating shared experiences of harm, resilience, and healing into visual form.
 Through this process, my work becomes a place of connection—quiet, honest, and unapologetically human.